Raman Analysis of Gas for the NUclear Sector using Microstructured Optical Fibres (RAGNUSMOF)

 Innovate UK Emerging and Enabling Technologies – 26-month project: 01.02.18 to 31.03.20

-A highly sensitive and highly selective gas phase Raman measurement system for application and in-situ deployment in a variety of commercial applications, presents an excellent and potentially lucrative opportunity for the Raman spectroscopy community.
+A highly sensitive and highly selective gas phase Raman measurement system for application and in-situ deployment in a variety of commercial applications presents an excellent and potentially lucrative opportunity for the Raman spectroscopy community.
 At present, gas chromatography (GC) based solutions dominate the gas phase metrology sector, representing an estimated annual value of approximately $3 billion by 2022, indicating that demand for such solutions in a variety of industries ranging from nuclear, oil & gas, environmental, automotive, biotechnology & pharmaceuticals, is very strong.
-A Raman based solution offers the potential to match and even exceed the sensitivity specifications of equivalent GC solutions whilst also offering a substantial improvement in selectivity.
+A Raman-based solution offers the potential to match and even exceed the sensitivity specifications of equivalent GC solutions whilst also offering a substantial improvement in selectivity.
 Furthermore, a Raman system offers the potential for in-situ gas measurement in short time frames thereby eliminating the requirement to capture a sample for off-site analysis.
-This results in an overall reduction of measurement cycle time compared to conventional GC based solutions.
-The Raman system also offers the potential for measurement of highly pressurised gases, up to 120 bar without requiring pressure reduction stages.
-The Raman system also allows for multiple channel gas detection where individual hollow core fibres can be deployed into different spatially separated regions and sequentially collect Raman spectra from each fibre, thereby generating a gas distribution map of the target environment.
+This results in an overall reduction of measurement cycle time compared to conventional GC-based solutions.
+The Raman system offers the potential for measurement of highly pressurised gases, up to 120 bar without requiring pressure reduction stages.
+It also allows for multiple channel gas detection where individual hollow core microstructured fibre optics can be deployed into different spatially separated regions and sequentially collect Raman spectra from each fibre, thereby generating a gas distribution map of the target environment.

-IS-Instruments target introduction to the market in 2020 a hollow core fibre-based Raman solution to compete directly with the GC market offering unique deployment, sensitivity and selectivity advantages over conventionally available options.
+IS-Instruments targets the introduction to the market in 2020 of a hollow core microstructured fibre optics-based Raman solution to compete directly with the GC market offering unique deployment, sensitivity and selectivity advantages over conventionally available options.
+Read the publication here.